 I think Extinction Rebellion have been very effective at getting environmental issues into the headlines.
 Not only that, they’ve given people from all walks of life (professionals, retirees, queer folk, BIPOC, young people) a safe space to get involved, and do something meaningful.
 But for those who don’t want to take to the streets, there are quieter ways to protest and make your voice heard.”

 The best way to maximize your impact is, ultimately, to be yourself.
-Bending yourself out of shape to do volunteer work that doesn’t suit you, isn’t going to light you up.
-But doing something you love, or that makes you shine, will be irresistible.
 Build on your strengths, do what comes naturally to you and be who you are.
-Get clear on your motivation for changing the world and tell the story in a way that’s unique to you – knitting or fundraising, scientific research or filmmaking – wherever your talents lie, you can make them count by applying them to saving the world.Do what you love and love what you do
+Knitting or fundraising, scientific research or filmmaking – wherever your talents lie, you can make them count by applying them to saving the world.Natalie Fee – How to Save the World for Free

 There is a definite rise in the number of brands getting involved in social causes – do you think that’s a good thing?